-- 6.1 The value of the assets of the Fund as at the year ending 30 June 2008 has been taken from the audited accounts included in the Report of the Fund presented to the House of Representatives.
+- 6.1 The value of the assets of the Fund as at the year ending 30 June 2009 has been taken from the unaudited accounts provided at 31st July 2009.
+The subsequent adjustment is not regarded as material in the context of this report.
 The assets have been taken at the market values, as reported in those accounts.
 There are no contingent liabilities.
 As it is highly unlikely that the Fund will be wound up, no allowance has been made for winding up costs.
-I consider that the assumptions made in determining the rate of discount for establishing present values under the statutory basis are consistent with taking market values for the Fund assets. - 6.2 The transactions of the Fund for the year ending 30 June 2008 together with the prior year figures for comparative purposes, but excluding the Members of Parliament and Judges and Masters Schemes, have been taken from the Report of the Fund for the year ended 30 June 2008.
+I consider that the assumptions made in determining the rate of discount for establishing present values under the Statutory basis are consistent with taking market values for the Fund assets. - 6.2 The transactions of the Fund for the year ending 30 June 2009 together with the prior year figures for comparative purposes, but excluding the Parliamentary Scheme and the Judges and Solicitor-General Scheme, have been taken from the annual report of the Fund for the year ended 30 June 2009.
 Those transactions are summarised in the following table, with prior year's figures being shown for comparative purposes.
 I am confident of the reliability of the figures for the purposes of this report.
 All amounts are in \$000.